Broadcast Media Production, Radio Area of Concentration

 Upon completion of this program a student will be able to:

-- Record Professional audio in studios, announce booths and on location with a variety of microphones and recording devices.
+- Successfully record video and audio in studio and on location with various professional cameras, microphones, lights, and recording devices.

-- Produce professional segments and programs of various lengths for the audio/radio/internet industry.
+- Produce and edit professional segments and programs of various lengths for the television and media production industry and demonstrate this proficiency through a professional portfolio.

 - Solve technical and logistical problems through planning and preparation to successfully meet production deadlines.